-Buckingham is actively engaged in a variety of steps to keep our students safe.
-Each entrance has security cameras posted.
-All doors are locked throughout the day, except the main entrance.
-The main entrance is monitored by staff throughout the school day.
-Staff members and visitors wear identification badges to quickly determine if there is an unauthorized visitor in the building.
-Emergency procedures--such as: fire drills, lockdowns, and weather alerts - are practiced monthly/yearly.
-The school has a safety plan to use in emergency situations.
+Gayman is actively engaged in a variety of steps to keep our students safe.
+After children arrive for school all doors are locked.
+The main entrance is monitored during the school day using a buzz-in procedure to screen all visitors.
+Staff members and visitors wear identification badges so that it can be quickly determined if there is an unauthorized visitor in the building.
+Emergency procedures--such as, fire drills, lockdowns, and tornado alerts-are practiced.
+The school has a safety plan in place for all emergency situations.
 School personnel have been trained in conflict resolution and peer mediation.
 Any threat to harm a student is taken very seriously.